erbridge/supernova.pet/content/services/index.md

 | overnight      | £20 / night |
 | additional pet |  +50% / pet |

-For sitting longer than one day, I take a one night deposit on booking.
+For sitting longer than one day, I take a deposit on booking.

 ## Location